nhsconnect/Events-Management/pages/overview/overview_msg_architecture.md

 - A URL to a human-readable web-page detailing the event-lifecycle changes occurring

 {% include important.html content="This deprecation information will be set by NEMS and will not be populated by publishers." %}

+Information on which resources and elements will be used to communicate these deprecation warnings can be seen on the [Event Header Information](explore_event_header_information.html) page for deprecation warnings to subscribers and the [Publish an Event Message](publication_publish.html) page for deprecation warnings to publishers.

 ### Example